 Legislative Policy Manager

-Under the direction of the Director of Policy and Advocacy, the Legislative Policy Manager will work to shape and manage the overall legislative policy and advocacy strategy of E Pluribus Unum by providing analysis and engaging strategic stakeholders.
+Under the direction of the Director of Policy and Advocacy, the Manager of Legislative Policy will work to shape and manage the overall legislative policy and advocacy strategy of E Pluribus Unum by providing analysis and engaging strategic stakeholders at the federal, state, and local level.

 - Develops educational and informational materials and platforms for EPU stakeholders on policy levers and effective tools for achieving equity outcomes